praveenkaraga/hubblerAdminApp/README.md

 * **title** {String}{default : "Column Setting"} :  Title of the popover

-* **trigger** {String}{default : "click"} :  On what action you want to do on gear icon to trigger (enable) this setting pop up {Options are : "hover"/"click"/"focus"}
+* **trigger** {String}{default : "click"} :  On what action you want to do on gear icon to trigger (enable) this setting pop up {Options are : "hover" / "click" / "focus"}

 * **visibleColumnSetting** {boolean} : Will decide to show setting pop over..if true will be visible and vice versa

-* **placement** {String}{default : "bottom"} :  The position of the tooltip relative to the target(here gear icon), Options are:  "top"/ "left"/ "right" /"bottom" /"topLeft" /"topRight"/ "bottomLeft"/ "bottomRight"/ "leftTop"/ "leftBottom"/ "rightTop" /"rightBottom"
+* **placement** {String}{default : "bottom"} :  The position of the tooltip relative to the target(here gear icon), Options are:  "top" / "left" / "right" / "bottom" / "topLeft" / "topRight" / "bottomLeft" / "bottomRight" / "leftTop" / "leftBottom" / "rightTop" / "rightBottom"

 * **onClickColumnSetting** {function} : onClick of column setting gear icon